dryark/ujson/readme.txt

 * JSON longer than 'int' size ( of your compiler ) isn't currently supported.
 If you are running on a 16-bit platform, this means 32k limit to JSON on those platforms.
   It depends on both your platform and your compiler really.

+Resolves bugs / deficiences:
+* Solved by node_hash__delete -> There is no json__delete yet to clean up a parsed structure when no longer needed
-* If you have a "unquoted value" other than true, false, or null, the parser currently crashes and exits intentionally right now.
+* Solved by implementation of types -> If you have a "unquoted value" other than true, false, or null, the parser currently crashes and exits intentionally right now.
 This is obviously not the best result, and will be fixed soon.
 The reason it is not implemented better yet is because doing it as desired is much more complicated due to types.
-  ( see the proposal below )

 Proposols:
 * Extensions